Humphrey Atkins: Early life

 Atkins was born on 12 August 1922, in Chalfont St Peter, Buckinghamshire, son of Captain Edward Davis Atkins and Violet Mary.
 His family spent his first few years in Kenya, returning to England after his father died from being attacked by a rhinoceros.
 Atkins was educated at Wellington College, Berkshire, and served in the Royal Navy from 1940 to 1948.

 In 1944, Atkins married Margaret Spencer-Nairn.
-They had four children, three daughters and one son.
+They had four children, three daughters – including the historian and biographer Julia Keay – and one son.
 He worked for Nairn's, his wife's family's linoleum business in Kirkcaldy, Scotland, then became a director of a financial advertising agency.

 Political career

 Atkins contested the constituency of West Lothian in 1951, and was elected as a Member of Parliament (MP) for Merton and Morden in 1955.
 He became MP for Spelthorne in 1970.

 Atkins was the Conservative Chief Whip from 1973 to 1979, and served as a Secretary of State for Northern Ireland from 1979 to 1981.
 In September 1981, he was appointed as Lord Privy Seal, which was a role as the chief government spokesman in the House of Commons for Foreign and Commonwealth Affairs.
 This role was necessary because the Foreign Secretary, Lord Carrington, sat in the House of Lords.
 He resigned in April 1982, along with Lord Carrington, over the Falklands invasion.

-Atkins was appointed to the Order of St Michael and St George as a Knight Commander (KCMG) in the 1983 Dissolution Honours.
-He left the House of Commons in 1987 and was created a life peer on 16 October as Baron Colnbrook, of Waltham St Lawrence in the Royal County of Berkshire.
+Atkins was appointed as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1983 Dissolution Honours.
+He left the House of Commons in 1987 and was created a life peer on 16 October as Baron Colnbrook, of Waltham St Lawrence in the Royal County of Berkshire in the 1987 Dissolution Honours.